Fandry

-Fandry (The Pig) (Note: This word is from Kaikadi, a language related to Tamil (Pandry is the equivalent term in Tamil).) is a 2013 Indian Marathi-language film, written and directed by Nagraj Manjule in his directorial debut.
+Fandry (The Pig) (Note: This word is from Kaikadi, a language related to Tamil (Pandry is the equivalent term in Tamil).) is a 2013 Indian Marathi-language film, written and directed by Nagraj Manjule, in his directorial debut.
 It stars Somnath Awghade, Suraj Pawar, and Rajeshwari Kharat.
 The story focuses on a young boy's love amidst caste-based discrimination.
 The film, set in Akolner, a village near Ahmednagar, revolves around the issue of discrimination in India's caste system and narrates the story of a teenager from a Dalit family who lives at the village fringe, and falls in love with an upper-caste girl.

 The film won the Grand Jury Prize at the MAMI Film Festival.
 The film was released theatrically on Valentine's Day 2014.
 At the 61st National Film Awards, it won the Indira Gandhi Award for Best Debut Film of a Director.

 Plot

 In the village of Akolner, a pre-teen named Jambhuvant Kachru Mane, nicknamed Jabya (Somnath Awghade), lives in a makeshift house on the outskirts of a caste-segregated village with his parents and two older sisters (one a widow with a toddler).
 The family belongs to the Kaikadi community, an oppressed caste, and earns a living by doing menial jobs.
 Owing to the caste-ridden power structure of the village society, the boy's father has a fearful and submissive personality which is exploited by upper-caste villagers.

 Jabya is disillusioned by the predicament of his family and shows interest in school where he has also fallen in one-sided love with a forward caste girl named Shalini, nicknamed Shalu (Rajeshwari Kharat), who he has never talked to but tries desperately to get her to notice him.
-He, along with his school friend Pirya (Suraj Pawar) and armed with a slingshot, spends time after school trying to catch a black sparrow in the wilderness.
+His upper caste classmate bullys him as if a lower caste boy has no right to secretly love an upper caste girl.
+Jabya along with his school friend Pirya (Suraj Pawar) and armed with a slingshot, spends time after school trying to catch a black sparrow in the wilderness.
 However, the bird call that punctuates the film is that of the red-wattled lapwing (titawi), which is supposed to bring bad luck.
 The black sparrow, with its distinctive forked tail, and the call of the red wattled lapwing occur repeatedly throughout the film.

 Jabya also befriends a bicycle mechanic named Chankya (Nagraj Manjule) who sees his young self in the boy.
 Chankya had once married a wealthy, upper-caste girl, but she was soon forcefully taken away by her brother, who beat him very badly.
 Since then he has renounced family life and taken up refuge in spirituality, mysticism and liquor.
 Jabya seeks support from Chankya in his quest to obtain his love, which Chankya readily extends.